-Despite having an original Game Boy when I was young (which I only remember playing Kirby's Dream Land on), what I remember best was my atomic purple Game Boy Color.
-It was my window into Pokemon and The Legend of Zelda through games like Pokemon Blue and The Legend of Zelda: Link's Awakening DX, and, because of that, it would set the stage for the games I would play for years to come.
+Despite having an original Game Boy when I was young (which I only remember playing Kirby’s Dream Land on), what I remember the most was my atomic purple Game Boy Color.
+It was my window into Pokemon and The Legend of Zelda through games like Pokemon Blue and The Legend of Zelda: Link’s Awakening DX.
+Because of that, it would set the stage for the games I would play for years to come.

 The Nintendo Switch today feels like what that Game Boy Color did to me then, and, as a throw back to it, I wanted to replace the gray shells on my Nintendo Switch’s Joy-Cons with atomic purple shells.

 Take apart your Nintendo Switch Joy-Cons at your own risk.
 I am not, nor is anyone else, responsible for any potential damage caused to your Joy-Cons when you take them apart.

 Replacement Joy-Con Shells

 There are replacement Joy-Con shells from a lot of third-party vendors.
 I ended up going with BASSTOP, and I ordered the BASSTOP Atomic Purple Joy-Con Shells.
 If atomic purple is not your color, there are plenty of other colors available for purchase.